RFD 88

 1. Responsibility allocations described here should be reflected in the lower-level design of our hardware and software; and

-2. Where responsibility for a specific chassis management function is not explicitly allocated, allocation should be made in accordance with the principles listed in Principles and with an eye toward parity or analogue with those discussed here.
+2. Where responsibility for a specific chassis management function is not explicitly allocated, allocation should be made in accordance with the principles listed in [s-principles] and with an eye toward parity or analogue with those discussed here.

 Open Questions